 Security of IoT devices and networks is a complex problem requiring a comprehensive approach and creative solutions to deal with it.
 One possible means of enhancing security and reliability within the IoT ecosystem is the application of blockchain technology.
 By decentralizing IoT networks with blockchain and eliminating single points of failure, connected devices get additional protection and become less vulnerable to malware and other attacks.
 Other advantages of a decentralized IoT infrastructure include more autonomous operations and lower costs of network and infrastructure maintenance.

 However, blockchain is not a panacea for all IoT security challenges.
-To authenticate and protect the fast-growing network of connected devices, a well-thought-out strategy and a combination of several approaches are necessary.
+To authenticate and protect the fast-growing network of connected devices, a well-thought-out strategy and a combination of several approaches to IoT security are necessary.